albakomito/AWS-Lex/README.md

 *
 ## Table of Cryptocurrencies (Ln 24-25)
 In this section we:
-* Create a data table with tradable cryptos, using our clustered_df as our input (Ln 24).
+* Create a data table with tradable cryptos, using our clustered_df as our input (Ln 24).Please refer to Ln24.pdf for the visualization.
 * Print the total number (532) of unique tradable cryptocurrencies (Ln 25).